KonjacSource/ShiTT/README.md

 ## Example

-The following example shows the basic syntax and how to do some simple theorem proof (remember we have no termination check yet).
+The following example shows the basic syntax and how to do some simple theorem proof.

 ```haskell
 data Id {A : U} : (_ _ : A) -> U where